briznichenko/briznichenko_InternProject/README.md

 # briznichenko_InternProject

-## An app created to explore both the depth of space and the nearby surroundings of Earth.
+## An app created to explore both the depths of space and the nearby surroundings of Earth.

 The app consists of 4 main modules: